oracle/weblogic-monitoring-exporter/README.md

 ## Downloading the release

-You can find all the previous releases in the [releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases).
+You can find all the releases on the [releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases).
-Each release contains a getXXX.sh script.
-Download it and then run
+To download the web application wls-exporter.war and put your configuration file into the WAR, download the getXXX.sh script and then run:

 ```
 bash getXXX.sh <your-config-file>
 ```

-to download the web application `wls-exporter.war` and put your configuration file into the WAR.

 ## Building from source